 By Nikos Stergiou*

-*Nikos Stergiou is the president of the Greek branch of the organization “World without Wars and Violence”.
+* President of the Greek section of the organization “World without Wars and Violence”.